chetanr2512/quaestor-qa-bot/README.md

 ```

 ### Environment Variables

+Because this architecture has three distinct pieces (the Python Agent, the Next.js Dashboard, and the Cloudflare Worker), you need to configure environment variables for each:

+#### 1. Python Agent (`agent/.env`)
 Create a `.env` file inside the `agent/` directory and populate it with the following keys:

 ```env